tbelunis/arcade/README.md

 # How to Play
-The object is to get the player to the water without being hit by the enemy bugs.
+To start the game open index.html in a Javascript-enabled browser.
+You (the player) will be at the bottom of the screen and you need to make your way to the water without getting hit by the enemy bugs.

 ## Moving the Player
 You move the player with the arrow keys on the keyboard.
 When the player reaches the water - you win!
 If you get hit by a bug you lose and go back to the starting position.